 Tags in your photo collection work the same as #hashtags on the Internet – they help you to find all your images that belong to the same category that you provided: locations, names of people, events (birthday, national day…) or anything that is meaningful to you (for example pictures that contain Lego; your 2nd car; sunsets; etc.).

-In addition you can mark specific regions on the picture as “Face tags”, add descriptive text, rating from 1 to 5 stars and some more metadata types.
-All of this needs to be worth-it – add data that you will realistically want to search and filter your collection on.
+In addition, you can mark specific regions on the picture as “Face tags”, add descriptive text, rating from 1 to 5 stars and some more metadata types.
+All of this needs to be worth it – add data that you will realistically want to search and filter your collection on.
 Plus remember that you already have photo date, folder name where the photos are located (which is hopefully meaningful) and possibly even geographical coordinates embedded in your image files even before you start adding any tags.

-Working with Tags can be as simple as marking location, who is in the picture and giving 4-5 stars to really nice pictures.
+Working with Tags can be as simple as marking the location, who is in the picture and giving 4-5 stars to really nice pictures.
 Perhaps you will see an existing Tag hierarchy in your digiKam that was built based on Tags that were found in the images that you already have (those tags may come from your relative, friend or even some software and you are free to use those tags as an example or build your own system).
 On the other extreme metadata can get almost scientific with rules, data models and words like “Digital Asset Management”.
-When you are ready to try adding some tags, continue with this tutorial on How to do it.
+When you are ready to try adding some tags, continue with this tutorial on How-to do it.

 Recently machine learning "AI" algorithms are doing more and more photo classification fully automatically, without any manual Tagging needed.
-Still you can decide yourself how much manual tagging is worth it and what can be guessed by an algorithm.
+Still, you can decide yourself how much manual tagging is worth it and what can be guessed by an algorithm.
 Note that digiKam also includes some similarity search tools and other clever algorithms which will evolve in the future to provide more value and easier search in your private photo collection.

 Main Tagging tools in digiKam